awsdocs/aws-cdk-guide/doc_source/cli.md

 ### Specifying AWS CloudFormation parameters<a name="w4aac23b7c23c11"></a>

-The AWS CDK Toolkit supports specifying parameters at deployment\.
+The AWS CDK Toolkit supports specifying AWS CloudFormation [parameters](parameters.md) at deployment\.
 You may provide these on the command line following the `--parameters` flag\.

 ```
 cdk deploy MyStack --parameters uploadBucketName=UploadBucket